MarcinGnap/Boldare_Recruitment/README.md

 # Boldare_Recruitment
-Recruitment task for boldare company.
+Recruitment task for Boldare company.

-To sort, click on the column name.
+To sort by column, click on the column name.